david-cortes/nonneg_cg/README.md

 s.t. x[i] >= 0  i = 1..n
 ```

-It uses a modified Polak-Rubiere-Polyak method, which is described in the paper "A conjugate gradient type method for the nonnegative constraints optimization problems" (see reference at the end).
+It uses a modified Polak-Ribiere-Polyak method, which is described in the paper "A conjugate gradient type method for the nonnegative constraints optimization problems" (see reference at the end).
 Implementation is in C with wrappers for Python and R.

 This algorithm tends to require more function evaluations than others, but fewer gradient evaluations.
 It always produces feasible descent directions.